Outcomes4Me Secures $21M in Funding Learn more >>

 You’ll probably hear your care team use the term “adjuvant therapy.”
 This isn’t a separate, new treatment but rather the official name for any therapy given after your primary treatment (surgery) to reduce the risk of recurrence.
 So, the post-surgery radiation, chemotherapy, targeted therapy, or hormone therapy you receive all fall under this umbrella.
 The specific adjuvant therapies recommended for you are completely personalized, based on factors like your cancer’s hormone receptor and HER2 status.
 This final, protective step is designed to give you the best possible long-term outcome.

-Combining Chemotherapy and Targeted Therapy
+How Chemo and Targeted Therapy Work Together

 Your treatment plan will likely involve a combination of therapies designed to work together for the best possible outcome.
 Chemotherapy uses powerful drugs to kill fast-growing cells, while targeted therapy uses medications that focus on specific characteristics of cancer cells, like certain proteins or genetic mutations.
 Using them in combination allows your care team to attack the cancer from different angles, which can be a highly effective strategy.
 The specific drugs and the timing of your treatments will be tailored to your cancer’s unique profile, including its hormone receptor and HER2 status.
 This personalized approach is key to managing Stage 3 breast cancer.

-Neoadjuvant vs. Adjuvant Chemotherapy
+Before or After Surgery: Neoadjuvant vs. Adjuvant Chemo

 When discussing chemotherapy, you’ll often hear the terms “neoadjuvant” and “adjuvant.”
 The main difference is timing.
 Chemotherapy is frequently given before surgery, which is called neoadjuvant therapy.
 The goal here is to shrink the tumor, which can make it easier for the surgeon to remove completely.
 In some cases, it can even make breast-conserving surgery a possibility.
 On the other hand, chemotherapy given after surgery is called adjuvant therapy.
 This approach is used to eliminate any cancer cells that might have been left behind in the body, reducing the risk of the cancer returning.
 Your oncologist will recommend the best timing based on your specific Stage 3 treatment options.